 Schiebel Camcopter S-100

-In February 2019, Austrian company Schiebel demonstrated its Camcopter S-100 to representatives of the Nigerian Civil Aviation Authority, the Nigerian Air Force, the Nigerian Navy, the Nigerian Army.
+In February 2019, Austrian company Schiebel demonstrated its Camcopter S-100 to representatives of the Nigerian Civil Aviation Authority, the Nigerian Air Force, the Nigerian Navy, and the Nigerian Army.

 “We were approached by one of our clients to carry out proof of concept BVLOS trials in Nigeria with a proven, reliable UAS that could safely carry the client’s payload,” said Tudor Moss of Aerial Robotix.